goofyboga/formula_one_albert_park/README.md

 This project processes raw F1 telemetry data into an analytical dataset focused on optimizing vehicle dynamics at Melbourne's Albert Park Circuit.
 Strong cornering performance creates overtaking opportunities on the long straights and significantly impacts overall lap times.
 Specifically, we analyze how Temperature and pressure, position, throttle, brake and related controls, rotation and direction, speed and gravity, other dynamic data impact cornering speed and lap times.

 #### Sources
-2023 F1 Australian Grand Prix Telemetry in Melbourne Albert Park：Vehicle positioning and motion data, Driver control inputs, Session metadata and timing information
+2023 F1 Australian Grand Prix Telemetry in Melbourne Albert Park

 ### Workflow
 Data cleaning: In order to ensure the product is stable and has no unusable rows, we removed some some parts of the data.
 Most importantly, Invalid laps, laps that were not on the Melbourne track, laps where driver status was invalid were all dropped.
-Some columns had missing values that were interpolated linearly or otherwise.
+Some columns had missing values that were interpolated linearly or forward/backward filled.

+Crucially rows are grouped by 'M_SESSIONUID' then 'M_CURRENTLAPNUM' for indiscriminated lap to lap analysis, after relative independence and minimal correlation of the lap number was confirmed.

-The data was then sorted based on the variable `CURRENTLAPTIME` in order to make plotting simpler.
+The data was sorted based on the variable `CURRENTLAPTIME` in order to make plotting simpler.
 Since the focus of the case study is the exit velocity coming out of Turn 1 and 2 into Turn 3, the data was limited to only include points that can be classified by the column `TURN` to be part of turn 1 or 2.

 Target engineering: Given the goal of this data project, we decided that the speed of the car when exiting the second turn was of paramount importance and is a good pick to be the target variable.
 The column, `exit_T2_speed` contains the target variable.